Barbero95/Example-coin-manager/README.md

-# Gestión de datos
+# Example-coin-manager

-- Scanear el ean de la bolsa de dinero e introducir su valor.
+- Scan the ean of the money bag and enter its value.
-- Persistencia usando Hive.
+- Persistence using Hive.
-- Genera un Excel con los datos almacenados.
+- Generates an Excel with the stored data.